Alimera Sciences (NASDAQ:ALIM) Lifted to “Buy” at ValuEngine

-ValuEngine upgraded shares of Alimera Sciences (NASDAQ:ALIM) from a hold rating to a buy rating in a research report sent to investors on Tuesday, ValuEngine reports.
+ValuEngine upgraded shares of Alimera Sciences (NASDAQ:ALIM) from a hold rating to a buy rating in a report published on Tuesday, ValuEngine reports.

-Separately, Zacks Investment Research raised Alimera Sciences from a hold rating to a buy rating and set a $4.50 target price on the stock in a research note on Wednesday, November 4th.
+Separately, Zacks Investment Research upgraded shares of Alimera Sciences from a hold rating to a buy rating and set a $4.50 target price for the company in a research report on Wednesday, November 4th.

 About Alimera Sciences